-- Sufficient energy and nutrient intake, and a good nutritional status of the mother are important for optimal development of the fetus.
+- Sufficient nutrient intake and a good nutritional status of the mother are important for optimal development of the fetus.
 A healthy varied diet is important both before conception and during pregnancy.

 - In the UK the recommendation (dietary reference value) for energy intake during pregnancy is an extra 200 kcal/day during the third trimester only.

-- To avoid iron deficiency during pregnancy, the iron stores should be built up before conception.
-This can be achieved by eating a healthy varied diet and iron rich foods such as meat, eggs, beans, nuts, dark green vegetables and fortified foods (such as some breakfast cereals).
+- To help avoid iron deficiency during pregnancy, a healthy, varied diet containing iron rich foods such as meat, eggs, beans, nuts, dark green vegetables and fortified foods (such as some breakfast cereals), should be consumed.

-- During pregnancy supplements containing vitamin A,and liver products should be avoided.
+- During pregnancy, supplements containing vitamin A, liver and liver products should be avoided.

-- Women who are pregnant or are trying for a baby are advised to stop drinking alcohol altogether.
-If women choose to drink, no more than one to two units per week should be consumed.
+- Women who are pregnant or planning a pregnancy are advised to stop drinking alcohol altogether.

 - Caffeine intake during pregnancy should be limited to 200 mg/day, which equates to about two mugs of instant coffee a day or around 3 mugs of tea per day.